 Changing Their Business Models

-Influencers have had to make adjustments not only to the content they create and post, but they have also had to change up their business models and move away from ad-supported revenue streams as brands cut marketing budgets.
+Influencers have had to not only make adjustments to the content they create and post, but also change up their business models and move away from ad-supported revenue streams as brands cut marketing budgets.
 Sponsored posts fell from representing 35% of influencer posts in mid-February to 4% of creator content in mid-April, according to a report from the marketing-analytics firm Launchmetrics.

 While sponsored content has long been a predictable and essential source of income for digital creators, the industry offers a variety of other revenue streams like merchandise, direct-to-consumer products, and content production deals that creators are leaning into.
 The biggest factor propping up the influencer industry in recent weeks is a spike in consumer demand for social content, which is stronger than ever.